 - browser.safebrowsing.malware.enabled = false

 If something breaks, and you aren’t able to access websites because of the changes you made in about:config section.
-You should be able to troubleshoot and fix it.

-If all goes wrong, you can always either Delete Firefox Preference Files or Refresh Firefox.
+You can always either Delete Firefox Preference Files or Refresh Firefox.

 Delete Firefox Preference Files